weld/core/examples/se/numberguess/readme.txt

 In the Number Guess application you get given 10 attempts to guess a number between 1 and
 100. After each attempt, you will be told whether you are too high, or too low.
-This example can be found in the examples/se/numberguess folder of the Web Beans distribution.
+This example can be found in the examples/se/numberguess folder of the Weld distribution.

 As usual, there is an empty beans.xml file in the root package (src/main/resources/beans.xml), which marks this application as a CDI application.